 A: There will be lots of opportunities in this class to meet classmates, interact, collaborate, and make friends.
 It will be up to you to use the opportunities at the start of the course to help you get the most out of this course.
 You will be expected to work with your learning community.
 The better impression you make at the start, the more options you may find you have when it comes to choosing partners for assessed activities.

-Q: Ok, so what exactly is this Learning Community?
+Q: Ok, so what exactly is a Discussion Session?
+What's a Learning Community?
 And what is MS Teams?